Ian-Vickers/SafeLINC-Code-Samples/README.md

 # SafeLINC-Code-Samples

+**What I have in this repository is a selection of code samples I wrote for the project's API and Frontend that should hopefully provide an overview of my contributions to this project, and my competencies as a Software Engineer.**

 ### Design and Goals of SafeLINC

 SafeLINC is a mobile app designed to be an interface between at-risk youth, their therapist and optionally, their parents.